InfiniteVerma/chip-8/README.md

  - [ ] Pass tests from chip8-test-suite
  - [ ] Keypad actions
  - [ ] Add beep sound
+ - [ ] Use only the CHIP-8 ram memory for stack/registers

 ## Resources